bckohan/django-render-static/doc/source/templatetags.rst

 When ``urls_to_js`` is run it won't give up until its tried all placeholders that might potentially match the path.

+Overly complex string parsing logic is avoided by reversing the urls and using the regular expression match objects to determine where argument substitutions are made.
+This keeps the code simple, reliable and avoids deep dependencies on Django's url configuration code.
+Placeholders are the price paid for that reliability.
+Common default placeholders are attempted after all registered placeholders fail, and all of Django's native path converters are supported.
+This should allow most urls to work out of the box.

 `ClassURLWriter` (default)
 **************************